dtsomp/cheatsheets/git.md

     git diff --name-only <branch> -- .

+`git diff` but with list of changed files

+    git log --stat

 Do a vimdiff of file foobar and its BRANCH version:

     vimdiff foobar <(git show BRANCH:path/to/foobar)